 The school also has an unusually long local story.
 Its own history page records the first reference to schooling in Middle Woodford in 1773, followed by the opening of a church school in 1833, and then a new school building opening in 1873.
 That historical thread matters because it explains why community identity tends to run deep, and why parent engagement, including PTA-led events, is spoken about as a normal feature of school life rather than an occasional extra.

-The headline picture is strongly positive.
-In the most recent published Key Stage 2 results, 96% of pupils reached the expected standard in reading, writing and mathematics combined.
-The England average for the same combined measure is 62%.
+The headline picture remains positive, but less exceptional than the previous profile suggested.
+In the current Key Stage 2 dataset, 80% of pupils reached the expected standard in reading, writing and mathematics combined.

 Depth matters too.
-At the higher standard in reading, writing and mathematics combined, 46% of pupils achieved this level, compared with the England average of 8%.
-That level of depth is a key indicator for families who want stretch as well as security.
+At the higher standard in reading, writing and mathematics combined, 20% of pupils achieved this level.
+That level of depth remains a useful indicator for families who want stretch as well as security, but it is more measured than the earlier 46% figure.

 Scaled scores reinforce the same message.
 Reading is 110, mathematics is 111, and grammar, punctuation and spelling is 110.
 These sit comfortably above the typical national reference point for scaled scores.

 Rankings should always be read with context, but they are useful as a sense check.
-Ranked 316th in England and 1st in Salisbury for primary outcomes (FindMySchool ranking based on official data), the school performs well above England average (top 10%).
+The school is ranked 1,684th academically in England out of 14,978 primary schools, with an overall rank of 2,918th out of 14,978, and it ranks 5th in Salisbury locally.
 Parents comparing options locally can use the FindMySchool Local Hub page and Comparison Tool to view these results alongside other Salisbury primaries.

 England ranks and key metrics (where available)